-- Higher overall volumes in the air-cooled heat exchanger business and a favorable product mix, resulting in increased operating income during the first quarter of 2018 compared with the comparable period in 2017. - Improved demand and a favorable sales mix led to increased operating income in the industrial grating and heat transfer product businesses.
+- Higher overall volumes in the air-cooled heat exchanger business and a favorable product mix, resulting in increased operating income during the second quarter and first six months of 2018 compared with the same periods in prior year. - A favorable sales mix and higher prices led to increased operating income in the industrial grating businesses. - Improved demand and a favorable sales mix led to increased operating income in the heat transfer product businesses.